This guide is aimed at people who are thinking about setting up their own Alaveteli website in a new jurisdiction.

 You have two options here: install your own copy, or ask the Alaveteli team to provide a hosted version.

 Alternatively, we have very limited capacity to run a handful of Alaveteli sites for willing volunteers.
-We want to learn more about how we can support third parties, and to do so are happy to help host low-volume sites for two or three partners.
+We want to learn more about how we can support third parties, and to do so we’re happy to help host low-volume sites for two or three partners.
 However, you will have no service level agreement, no warranties, and no guarantee on our time: if the website goes down when we’re on holiday, you’ll have to wait until we’re back!
 If you want to try this route, please get in touch to find out if we have capacity.

 You’ll also need to source a server.
 You should ask your tech person to help with this.
 The minimum spec for running a low traffic website is 512MB RAM and a 20GB disk.
 2GB RAM would be ideal.
 We recommend Debian Squeeze as the operating system, though any sort of Linux should do.
 Rackspace offer suitable cloud servers, which start out at around $25 / month.
+Then your tech person should follow the install documentation included with the software.

 Alternatively, you could use Amazon Web Services.
 If you’ve not used them before, you can get a free “micro” instance for twelve months.
 This has the added advantage that you can use our preconfigured Alaveteli EC2 AMI to get you started almost instantly.
 However, it’s more expensive than Rackspace, especially if you want more RAM.

 You’ll need to understand how the website works.
-Until your own copy is available, you can try the copy running on the test server (though note this isn’t guaranteed to be available or working).
+Until your own copy is available, you can try the copy running on the demo server (though note this isn’t guaranteed to be available or working).

 Right now we don’t have a guide book, so you’ll just have to explore on your own.